BodhiSearch/bodhilib-guide/installation/index.md

 Marketplace
 ```

-`bodhilib` and `bodhiext.*` are available on pypi as python packages.
-Here are the step-by-step instructions for installing bodhilib and bodhiext plugin packages and getting started.
+[bodhilib](https://pypi.org/project/bodhilib/) and [bodhiext.*](https://pypi.org/project/bodhiext.all/) are available on PyPI as Python packages.
+Below are the step-by-step instructions for installing bodhilib and bodhiext plugin packages to get you started.

 ## Requirements

-The bodhilib library requires Python 3.8 or above.
+The `bodhilib` library requires Python 3.8 or above.
 You can download the latest version of Python [here](https://www.python.org/downloads/).

 ## Installing bodhilib

-bodhilib can be installed using pip, a python package installer.
-To install, just run the following command in your terminal:
+`bodhilib` can be installed using pip, a Python package installer.
+To install, execute the following command in your terminal:

 ```shell
 pip install bodhilib